Russell-Waterhouse/blog/content/post/c_review_rust_ahead.md

 me back up to speed.
 I've written Rust before but not in a long time.

 After that, I plan the following projects:
-- an app accessible on mobile that looks for parking around your destination, sorted by proximity or cost.
+- An app accessible on mobile that looks for parking around your destination, sorted by proximity and/or cost.
--
+- Advent of code 2026 in Rust.
 -